gatsbyjs/gatsby/packages/gatsby/src/recipes/README.md

 ### Running an example recipe

 Now you can test out recipes!
-Start with this one for installing `emotion` by following these steps:
+Start with a recipe for installing `emotion` by following these steps:

 1. Create a new Hello World Gatsby site: